KarolisMart/RSIG/README.md

 Uses [Photoswipe](http://photoswipe.com/) and [Masonry](http://masonry.desandro.com/)

 ## Usage
-To use this plugin simply install, enable it and include an activation tag in article where you want you gallery displayed.
+To use this plugin simply install, enable it and include an activation tag in article where you want your gallery displayed.

 Activation tag sintax:
 {gallery}mygalleryfolder{gallery}